Lecture 06: Generalized Linear Models (Binary Outcome) and Matrix Algebra

 1. Question #2: Whether the effects of GPA, PARED, PUBLIC are significant or not?

-Logit: the predicted logit of probability of applying for the grad school is -0.3382 for a person with 3.0 GPA, parents without a graduate degree, and at a private university
+Logit: The predicted logit of applying to grad school is -0.3382 for a person with a 3.0 GPA, parents without a graduate degree, and attending a private university.

 ## Interpret output